Video: Wisconsin woman accused of decapitating boyfriend attacks own attorney in court - NewsBreak

 Schabusiness then allegedly ‘went crazy’ and strangled Thyrion before decapitating him and leaving his head in a bucket in the basement of the house they were in.

 She was charged with first-degree intentional homicide, mutilating a corpse, and third-degree sexual assault.
-If convicted, Schabusiness could face life in prison.Man charged for allegedly stabbing roommate to death in Murfreesboro
+If convicted, Schabusiness could face life in prison.Alleged U-Haul driver charged with murder, attempted murder in Brooklyn ‘rampage’

 WFRV spoke with Lieutenant Tim Bernklau with the Brown County Sheriff’s Department about the incident.
 He is the supervisor for security at the courthouse.